-Even though sunlight is "white", we witness different colors depending on the time of day: as the sun rises and sets, its light appears golden, almost reddish in hue.
-At midday, it looks striking and white, almost blue.
+Even though sunlight is white, it changes color depending on the time of day.
+During dawn and dusk, sunlight appears golden and almost reddish in hue.
+During midday, sunlight is strikingly white, almost blue.

-Note that temperature, in this case, does not have anything to do with thermal or heat temperature; it is just a way of describing how the light appears.
+Note that temperature, in this case, is not a measure of thermal heat temperature; it's just a way of describing how the light appears.

 2700-3000˚K Warm White